JoeyEdmo/CSE15l_lab_report_1/PA2.md

 ![Image](picturesTwo/5.png)

-The symptom is we were printing out empty links, which is unnecessary.
+The symptom is we were printing out empty links in our list, which is unnecessary.
 The bug was that we had no way to check if a link was empty, so that when we passed in both an empty link and a full one both were added to the list.
-This fix checks to see if the
+This fix checks to see if the passed in link is empty and if so ignores it.